Homily (Reflection) for Friday of the Twenty-First Week in Ordinary Time (I) (01st September, 2017) on the Gospel

 Topic: Never forget the oil.

-Jesus compared the kingdom of heaven to ten bridesmaids who went to meet the bridegroom with their lamps.
-The five wise ones took their oil also.
+In today’s gospel, Jesus compared the kingdom of heaven to ten bridesmaids who went to meet the bridegroom with their lamps.
+Five wise ones took their oil also.
 When the bridegroom delayed, they all became drowsy and slept.
 However, they were called at midnight to meet the bridegroom.
 The foolish ones begged the wise ones for oil when their lamps were going out.
 They were asked to go and get theirs.
 And while they were out, the bridegroom entered into the wedding banquet with those who were ready and the door shut.
 The foolish ones later came and pleaded unsuccessfully to be let in.

 Both the wise and the foolish have their lamps.
 They all became drowsy and slept.
 However, when they were called to meet the bridegroom, it became clear who is who.
 Truly, God “has qualified us to share in the inheritance of the saints in light”, cf. Col 1:12.
 But for one to be admitted, he/she must carry also the oil, one’s good deeds, cf. Eph 5:8-10.
 We are urged to become sons and daughters of light now by believing in Him, cf. Jn 12:35-36.
 Whoever fails is condemned like the foolish bridesmaids, cf. Mk 16:16; Jn 3:18-19.
 Lamp without oil is useless; it cannot give light, cf. Matt 5:15.